nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="RESOURCE MACROS"></a>RESOURCE MACROS

 Resources have tree like structures.
 According to documantation there can be only 3-level.
 First level is TYPE level.
 You declare type of resource here.
 RT_MENU, RT_DATA, RT_DIALOG etc. Second level is ID level.
 You define IDs of resources here.
 ID_ICON, ID_MENU etc. Third level is language level.
 You define language and sublanguage IDs here.
 Last level is known as leaf level.
 You can use leafs as pointers to actual resources.
 Many resources require additional structures.
 User defined resources and raw resources doesn't require any special format.
+First define resource tree, which has type, id, lang and pointer to actual resources.
+Second define actual resources.
+They generally have special formats.
+Raw and user defined types of resources doesn't have any special format.

-Example Resource Tree:
+Sample Resource Tree:

 ```
-; First define resource tree, which has type, id, lang and pointer to actual resources.
 RESOURCE
-	TYPE type_id / RT_MENU
+	TYPE type_id
 		ID resource_id
 			LANG  lang_id, sublang_id / default is 0,0 for language neutral
+				LEAF RVA(resource_label), SIZEOF(resource_size)
+			ENDLANG
+		ENDID
+	ENDTYPE

+	TYPE RT_MENU
+		ID 200h
+			LANG
 				LEAF RVA(menu_label), SIZEOF(menu)
 			ENDLANG
 		ENDID

 		ID resource_id2
 			...
 		ENDID
 	ENDTYPE

 	TYPE RT_DATA
-		ID resource_id2
+		ID resource_id3
 			LANG
 				LEAF RVA(raw_data), SIZEOF(raw_data)
 			ENDLANG
 		ENDID
 	ENDTYPE
 ENDRESOURCE

-; Second define actual resources.
-They generally have special formats.
-Raw and
-; user defined types of resources doesn't have any special format.
 ```

 ## [:top:](#TABLE OF CONTENTS)<a name="MENU MACROS"></a>MENU MACROS